rmngp/apidocs/source/includes/_locations.md

 ### Get All Locations

-This endpoint retrieves all know locations.
+This endpoint retrieves all known locations.

 #### HTTP Request